 All year round is good – May / June / July / August is our Wet Season, and makes it difficult to access many areas.
 The rest of the year is great.

 Don’t be surprised if I ask you to bring up a couple of tyre tubes or some tools or air filters.
 There are NIL bikes shops in this country and it’s difficult to source parts without it costing a fortune via airfreight.
 So whenever anyone enters the country we local riders use it as an excuse and you become our mule.
 Don’t be worried, we are not running a busted ass hire company – we are isolated is all.

 If you solely read the ABC or news headlines you’d never set foot in the country – yet we ride every weekend of the year and never have any issues.
 Once out in the countryside the locals love the bikes and provided we are careful with dust / noise and not splashing water on people everything will be fine.
 If you can pull wheelies that’s a bonus as every person you pass will ask you to ‘upim’

 Safety seems to be a common theme though and rightly so – we believe there is no risk, but we always are watchful and take precautions.
 I’d suggest everyone look at the hundreds of photos in our Gallery and read the stories in Ride Reports.

 Why is it expensive to ride in PNG?

 The cost of living in PNG is surprisingly very high compared to other destinations and the terrain / nature of the riding takes a great toll on our bikes.
-Plus it needs to be remembered you are riding KTM race ready bikes, not a Suzuki DRZ.
+Plus it needs to be remembered you are riding race ready bikes, not a Suzuki DRZ.